 Sometime between then and now, I completely forgot that this exchange ever happened.
 Today, while searching for an old "best of list" from 2012, I found a Google Books page highlighting a portion of Ben's book, cheekily titled Our Lawyer Made Us Change The Name of This Book So We Wouldn't Get Sued (aka Fall Out Boy: The Biography).
 It's all there, portions of my essay, portions of Patrick's response, and my thoughts on the event.

-The discovery of this lost interview comes at an interesting time. as I've been sitting on a blog post for discography.fm about my small, but nevertheless existent role in the Fall Out Boy reunion.
+The discovery of this lost interview comes at an interesting time, as I've been sitting on a blog post for discography.fm about my small, but nevertheless existent role in the Fall Out Boy reunion.
 For 8 years, I thought my post and Patrick's letter was the end of it.
-I only learned last year that it was that letter which prompted Pete Wentz to reach out, which led to the first writing sessions between the two in several years.
+I only learned last year that it was that very letter which prompted Pete Wentz to reach out, which, in turn, led to the first writing sessions between the two in several years.

 From Rolling Stone: